 The FEI may request that Athletes to complete Educational activities before and/or during their participation in select Events (e.g. Youth World Championships) as a condition of such participation.
-The list of Events for which Athletes will be required to complete Educational activities as a condition of participation will be published on the FEI's website.

 70 [Comment to Article 15.1.4: By way of example, where the rules of the Major Event Organization give the Athlete or other Person the option of choosing an expedited CAS appeal or a CAS appeal under normal CAS procedure, the final decision or adjudication by the Major Event Organization is binding on other Signatories regardless of whether the Athlete or other Person chooses the expedited appeal option.]